-- a malfunction or a major breakdown in SCOR's IT systems, outages, disruptions due to viruses, attacks by hackers and thefts or data breaches and erroneous data processing.
-This can occur within SI's own environment or to a third-party providing services or data to SI; - interruption of any of SCOR's IT systems leading to loss of data, delays in service or in a loss of efficiency of teams, which could lead to remediation costs, loss of contracts or damage to SCOR's reputation.
+- a malfunction, a major breakdown, outages, or disruptions in SI's IT systems, thefts or data breaches and erroneous data processing.
+SI would be exposed in case this occurs within SCOR's own environment, in a third party providing services or data to SI, or in any system or facility which SI is providing to a third party; - interruption of any of SCOR's IT systems leading to loss of data, delays in service or in a loss of efficiency of teams, which could lead to remediation costs, loss of contracts or damage to SCOR's reputation.
 In addition, these incidents could increase other operational risks such as external fraud or human error (e.g. delay in the recognition of adverse business development).
-The interruption of these systems could damage commercial activities including underwriting, pricing, reserving, premium and claims payment, commercial support, and asset management; - in addition, the facilities in which SI and outsourced providers operates might be impacted by natural or manmade hazards.
+The interruption of these systems could damage commercial activities including underwriting, pricing, reserving, premium and claims payment, commercial support, and asset management; - in addition, the facilities in which SI operates might be impacted by natural or man-made hazards.
 They could also be affected by legal or management decisions (e.g. due to pandemic or social conflict).
+The offices might need to be closed for a period of time potentially resulting in a loss of productivity and business opportunity, as well as remediation costs.